 - Recognize the moral dimensions of schooling and maintain a high level of caring and ethics in motives, judgments, and interpersonal behavior.

 Specialized coursework in administration and supervision is offered which includes:

 - Instructional leadership and supervision

 - Public and community relations

-- Educational law
+- Educational law and policy